Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Discussion and Conclusions

 \subsection{Unconstrained Foil Experiments}

-The unconstrained foil experiments were conducted to simulate a minimal school of two swimmers where the follower is unconstrained (free-to-move) in the $X^*$-$Y^*$ plane while interacting with the leader.
+The unconstrained foil experiments were conducted to simulate a minimal school of two hydrofoil swimmers where both are unconstrained (free-to-move) in the $X^*$-$Y^*$ plane independent from each other.
 Similar to the constrained foil experiments, two identical hydrofoils with a rectangular planform, NACA0012 cross-section, and aspect ratio $AR=3$ were designated as the leader and follower.
-The leader hydrofoil was constrained in both the streamwise ($X^*$) and cross-stream ($Y^*$) directions.